-China and the Islamic lands were not just bound by trade;
+China and the Islamic lands were not just bound by trade; their relationship unfolded through a dynamic web of ritual, technology, artistry, and imagination.

 Mamluks: Art and Legacy